The Sea Pen – A Unique & Colorful Marine Coral

 Sea pens can emit bioluminescence when touched.
-They will force liquid out of their bodies as a defence act by deflating and withdrawing into the peduncle.
-These beautiful marine creatures can be found in warm and tropical waters around the world.
+They will force liquid out of their bodies as a defense act by deflating and withdrawing into the peduncle.
+These beautiful marine creatures can be found in warm and tropical waters worldwide.

 Rarely found above 10m (33ft) in depths, sea pens prefer deeper waters where turbulence will not uproot them.
 Some species can be found at depths up to 2,000m (6,600 feet) for some species.

-Sea pens are generally mobile animals but can move & re-anchor their own bodies if necessary.
-They favourably place themselves in the path and flow of currents to ensure a steady supply of plankton, which is the primary source of their sustenance.
+Sea pens are generally mobile animals but can move & re-anchor their bodies if necessary.
+They favorably place themselves in the path and flow of currents to ensure a steady supply of plankton, the primary source of their sustenance.
 They are the prey of nudibranchs and sea stars, which eat sea pen larvae primarily.

 Is the sea pen edible?

 Humans do not commonly consume sea pens and are not typically considered a significant food source.
 Sea pens are colonial cnidarians that are found in marine environments around the world.

 They are known for their distinctive, feathery appearance, resulting from their unique body structure.
 Sea pens filter small planktonic organisms from the water using their tentacles, and they reproduce both sexually and asexually.

 There is no information readily available about the nutritional value or taste of sea pens, and it is not clear if they are safe for human consumption.
 It is generally not recommended to consume wild-caught marine animals without proper knowledge of their safety and potential health risks.